Managing the Cost of Your Health Care

 Save money and minimize your overall healthcare spend with these tips.

 Making sure your providers are in-networkIn-network refers to the doctors, hospitals and other providers that are inside of your provider network.
-This is the group of providers that has agreed with your health insurance company to treat its customers. is the first step to ensuring you’re making the best financial decisions when it comes to healthcare.
+A provider network is a group of providers that have agreed with your health insurance company to treat its customers. is the first step to ensuring you’re making the best financial decisions when it comes to healthcare.

 Having an open dialogue with your providers about the costs of care and ways to save helps increase the likelihood of savings.

-Using generic drugsGeneric drugs are prescription drugs that have the same active ingredients as brand-name drugs, but usually cost less. (where possible) is a turnkey way to save money on prescription costs.
+Using generic drugsGeneric drugs are prescription drugs with the same active ingredients as Brand Name drugs but usually cost less. (where possible) is a turnkey way to save money on prescription costs.

 Using healthcare transparency tools to help research the cost of procedures and care in your area can help you make informed decisions on where to go for care.